John Southworth (musician): History

 On October 1, 2021, the album to the multiplatform Rialto (album, podcast, book, show-film) was released on Tin Angel Records.
 The album features singers The Weather Station, Martin Tielli, Daniel Knox, Felicity Williams, Robin Dann, Thom Gill and Ryan Driver with arrangements for string quartet by Andrew Downing performed by Venuti String Quartet.
 An eight-episode podcast featuring chapters of the novella began on July 19, 2021, and features the speaking voices of the singers as well as twenty other artists including U.S. Girls, Claudia Dey and Veda Hille among others.
 All Music's four-star review of the album said, "Southworth delivers some of the most serpentine and complex melodies of his career...one of his most fully realized and imaginative works."
 A show featuring an art film directed by Southworth with accompanying live performance premiered in Toronto in March 2022 at the Paradise Theater.

+On May 12, 2023, Southworth released When you're this, this in love on Tin Angel.

 Southworth's songs have been covered by or written for such artists as The Weather Station, Basia Bulat, Kevin Johansen, Sarah Slean, Luke Temple, Buck 65, Hawksley Workman, Jully Black, Martin Tielli and Veda Hille.
 The Weather Station covered "Loving You" (from Niagara) on their 2022 album How Is It That I Should Look at the Stars.

 Daydreams For Night, an alternative children's book featuring illustrations by David Ouimet, was published by Azuka in Japan and Simply Read in 2015.

 A former film student, he directs his own videos.

-He is the son of Peter Shelley, the British 1970s pop singer and songwriter, later a producer and record executive.
+He is the son of Peter Shelley, the British 1970s pop singer-songwriter, later a producer and record executive.